 Sellick Partnership is a market-leading recruitment specialist for human resources (HR) jobs, dedicated to offering a complete service to employers and HR professionals on a temporary, contract and permanent basis across a range of sectors including:

-As HR recruitment experts with over 40 years’ of combined experience and an unrivaled knowledge of the market, we are dedicated to offering a full strategic recruitment solution to our clients and candidates.
+As HR recruitment experts with over 40 years’ of combined experience and an unrivalled knowledge of the market, we are dedicated to offering a full strategic recruitment solution to our clients and candidates.
 What makes us stand out from the competition is our in-depth, collaborative approach to the recruitment process and our enviable reputation in the marketplace.
 The strength of our relationships with key organisations allows our expert team of HR Recruitment Consultants to hear about new opportunities before any other agency.
 We work with an extensive range of organisations nationwide, including:

 Our specialist team of Consultants place candidates in vacancies at all levels, ranging from HR Director to HR Administrator.
 Wherever you want to take your career, we provide the highest-quality opportunities in a wide range of areas, including:

 We value our professional relationships and provide personalised care to clients and candidates throughout the entire recruitment process.
 We approach every opportunity with total dedication in order to ensure we deliver the very highest in quality customer satisfaction.
 With an extensive network of clients plus an unrivalled name in the market, we are best placed to support your HR recruitment needs.